Scan to download

 The "Genius Act"

-This should bring more stability and recognition to stablecoins in the US, but it only focuses on traditional, fiat-backed stablecoins issued by licensed and regulated entities.
+This should bring more stability and recognition to stablecoins in the U.S., but it only focuses on traditional, fiat-backed stablecoins issued by licensed and regulated entities.

 Value Proposition and Distribution